 Learning Curve – while WordPress is easy to use, the software requires a while for most beginners.
 To get through this learning curve quickly, there is plenty of aid, but it will take a little effort.

 Maintenance – WordPress, installed plug-ins and topics will be kept up to date.
 You can also use WordPress management hosting to host yourselves.

 HTML is the web page markup language.
 Most internet sites use HTML to create web pages in a variety of markup and scripts.

 A static website is a website that is built and delivered on pages long before any user attempts to access them.
-They are per-rendered, cached and served as static contents for a dynamic website through a content delivery network.
-However, in this case almost everything is static – there is only the most basic way a user can interact with the static website.
+They are per-rendered, cached and serve as static content for a dynamic website through a content delivery network.
+However, in this case, almost everything is static – there is only the most basic way a user can interact with the static website.

 WordPress-like CMS software uses the database to store and retrieve content.
 HTML websites, on the other hand, contain all their contents in static files.

 Static websites may not seem like the obvious option for those trying to build a rich user experience, but they can still offer a number of advantages.

 Little to No Maintenance – You need not install updates or regular backups once your website is live.
 You can only back up your website and forget about it once if nothing is changed.

 Low Needs – HTML sites do not need PHP or MySQL servers installed on them.
 You can run on low-capacity servers.
 Although PHP and MySQL are supported by most good web hosting companies.